drojf/drojf.github.io/games.md

 ## Games Being Played Now

+- Outer Wilds (NOT the Outer Worlds!)

+### Somewhat on hold

 - Trails in the Sky 2
-- Qube 2

-### Somewhat on hold

 - Fata Morgana
-- Celeste
 - Marquess of Notoriety Demo
 - Majikoi
 - Symphonic Rain (VN) (on hold)
 - Disgaea 5
 - (Dropped?)
 Shenmue 1 & 2 (I bought this, but it's on Xbox game pass.)
 - Opus Magnum (Xbox Game Pass)
-- Dead Cells (Xbox Game Pass)

 ## Favorite 'Free' games